Blue Hour and Golden Hour Photo Ideas

 And notice how he framed the picture to stop just above the top of the steeple because the sky was a simple monotone color and nothing more.

-You can see the blue tones in Richey Oliver’s photo.
+You can see the blue tones in Richey Oliver’s photo above.
 The blue hour light is displayed in the sky and on the log subject in the foreground.

 The perspective he used placing the camera on level with the subject is powerful in this photo.
 As a viewer you feel like you’re right there in the scene.

-This photo by Kathleen Spatuzzi illustrates well the blues, purples and pinks you can see at blue hour.
+The photo above by Kathleen Spatuzzi illustrates well the blues, purples and pinks you can see at blue hour.

 She’s composed the image with foreground, midground and background elements that help provide the depth necessary to create a 3D effect.